allan8araujo/analise-exploratoria/README.md

 # exploratory analysis

-made to practice some data science libs for python
+made to practice some data science libs for python, such as pandas, numpy and matplotlib